svanderbleek/twpgtwp/README.md

 * TLM 2.0 Simple Sockets Synthesis to RTL
 * A hardware/software stack for heterogeneous systems
 * Algorithmic communication with extraterrestrial intelligence
+* An Algorithmic Approach to Communication Reduction in Parallel Graph Algorithms

 ## Binary Analysis